-0530 (D) 0930 (D) 1330 (A) VIIRS CrIS ATMS CMIS VIIRS CMIS VIIRS CrIS ATMS CMIS OMPS SESS TSIS ALT SARSAT A-DCS APS SARSAT SESS ERBS SARSAT A-DCS
+0530 (D) 0930 (D) 1330 (A)

+VIIRS VIIRS VIIRS

+CrIS CrIS

+ATMS ATMS

+CMIS CMIS CMIS

+OMPS

+GPSOS

+TSIS SESS

+ALT APS ERBS

+SARSAT SARSAT SARSAT

+A-DCS A-DCS

 As a result of ongoing discussions between the USA and EUMETSAT, the CrIS and ATMS instruments that were manifested for the 0930 (descending) orbit (as originally proposed by NGST to meet U.S. user requirements for temperature and moisture sounding data in that orbit) have been shifted to the 0530 (descending) orbit.
 Instead, the USA (IPO) will rely on data from the Infrared Atmospheric Sounding Interferometer (IASI) and MHS on EUMETSAT's Metop satellite in the 0930 orbit to meet the requirements for temperature and moisture sounding data in this orbit.
-In order to improve timeliness of more critical EDRs from the SESS Suite, the SESS complement has been modified and distributed to more orbital planes.